When Can Child Custody Be Modified?

 Modifying Visitation Due To Life Circumstances

 Circumstances change.
 Your child may have new after-school activities or you may have a new job with a different work schedule.
-If a life or work change affects your parenting time and it is in the best interests of your child, our attorneys can help you modify your visitation arrangement.
+If a life or work change affects your parenting time and it is in the best interests of your child, I can help you modify your visitation arrangement.
 There are several factors besides relocation that are taken into consideration when seeking visitation modification.
 These factors include the child’s age, stability and wishes.
 A history of domestic violence and the emotional and physical health of all of the parties involved are also taken into account.
 An experienced family law attorney can advise you on the best path to seeking a visitation modification.

 Enforcement Of The Child Custody Or Visitation Agreement